Posted by Barb Gavitt, ITP, SILA-F ● September 17, 2019

 - An email address where they can send the appointment confirmation

-Candidates who are not yet sponsored or affiliated with a firm (and have not filed a Form U4 or U10) can still take the Series 63 exam.
+Candidates who are not yet sponsored or affiliated with a firm through FINRA's Web CRD system can still take the Series 63 exam.
 They must first open an exam enrollment window via FINRA, pay for the exam, and request a test date.

 Plan to arrive 30 minutes before your appointment time to allow time for check-in procedures.
 If a seat is available, you may be allowed to begin your exam early.
 You will not be allowed to test if you arrive later than 30 minutes after your appointment start time, and a seat is unavailable to accommodate your full testing time.
 If you are not permitted to test due to your late arrival, FINRA will charge your firm a late cancellation fee.
 If you are not sponsored by a firm, you will be required to pay for a new test enrollment to reschedule your exam.